Ethan-Loo/kmer2vec_pytorch/README.md

 #### Known issues

-The `Batches` TQDM progress bar currently lacks accuracy during the training process.
+The `Batches` `tqdm` progress bar currently lacks accuracy during the training process.
 The total amount of training batches is currently estimated by a rough approximation function that requires refinement.

 Hanging during chromosome selection: